microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy AHDS workspace and FHIR service/Readme.md

 ## Step 1: Deploy Azure Health Data Services workspace and FHIR service to your Azure environment

-In the first part of this challenge, you will

-+ Use a template to deploy resources with the Azure Portal.
+In the first part of this challenge, you will use a template to deploy resources with the Azure Portal.
 This template will deploy
   + [Azure Health Data Services workspace](https://docs.microsoft.com/azure/healthcare-apis/workspace-overview)
   + [FHIR service](https://docs.microsoft.com/azure/healthcare-apis/fhir/overview)
   + [FHIR Loader](https://github.com/microsoft/fhir-loader) (for Challenge-03)